Let’s travel back for a moment to the world of spreadsheets that I quite enjoy.

 If being a landlord or vacation rental owner is something you’ve considered, this post will cover off some on how I use the cash on cash return method to evaluate rental property returns.

 Philip, a reader of the blog, emailed me a few weeks back asking how each of our properties generates cash flow.
 He went on to ask how real estate supports our financial independence goals.

-- Our properties generate cash flow because we’re able to fetch a rent that’s substantially higher than the cost of mortgage, insurance, taxes, and maintenance
+- Our properties generate cash flow because we’re able to fetch a rent that’s substantially higher than the cost of a mortgage, insurance, taxes, and maintenance

 - You cannot forget to account for the “stealth cash flow” that rentals generate via your tax returns.
 Remember that depreciation on the structure and all maintenance and property management costs are business deductions.

 - Financial independence is much easier to achieve when you break out of your comfort zone to learn about and apply ways to make more cash outside of your day job.
 Fantasy Football leagues don’t count.

 There are two basic methods I’ve learned of for figuring the value of a property as a rental.
 One is the cap rate, where you take the estimated net annual income of the property and divide it by the purchase price.